bioinfologics/w2rap/README.md

 We have kept our configuration file relatively simple, specifying only the paths to the data sets to be used for scaffolding, their type, and their insert size.
 The `reverse_seq` field indicates whether we have paired end (= 0, the default) or long mate pair (= 1) read sets.

-### b) Run the "prepare -> map -> scaff" pipeline.
+### b) Run the "prepare -> map -> scaffold" pipeline.
 s\_prepare converts your contig assembly into a format ready for SOAPdenovo scaffolding.
 For the majority of use cases, it is suitable to use a kmer length of 71. s\_map maps the reads from all libraries to the contigs.
 In this stage, the kmer length must be lower as reads may have been trimmed, and a lower value enables reads containing a small number of errors to be mapped to the contigs.
-Using multiple CPUs will speed this stage up. s\_scaff generates scaffolds using the mapping results.
+Using multiple CPUs will speed this stage up. s\_scaffold generates scaffolds using the mapping results.
 Redirecting all outputs to log files will enable you to check the results from each step.

 ```
 s_prepare -g yeast -K 71 -c /contigs/a.lines.fasta 2>&1
 s_map -k 31 -s soap.config -p 32 -g yeast > yeast.map.log 2>&1
-s_scaff -p 8 -g yeast > yeast.scaff.log 2>&1
+s_scaffold -p 8 -g yeast > yeast.scaff.log 2>&1
 ```

-Before proceeding from the map step to the scaffolding step, you should check that the mapping results are as expected.
+Before proceeding from the mapping step to the scaffolding step, you should check that the mapping results are as expected.
 If there are any problems at this stage, the scaffolding step will not give good results.
 In particular, you should check that a reasonable proportion of reads have mapped to the contigs.
 The key part of the log for `s_map` for our example is:

 ```
 Total reads         4623823